 Taiwan Shares Tipped To Open In The Green

-(RTTNews) - The Taiwan stock market on Thursday snapped the four-day losing streak in which it had tumbled almost 1.750 points or 4.3 percent.
-The Taiwan Stock Exchange now sits just beneath the 41,370-point plateau and it figures to open to the upside again on Friday.
+(RTTNews) - The Taiwan stock market rebounded on Wednesday, one day after ending the three-day winning streak in which it had climbed more than 3,650 points or 9.1 percent.
+The Taiwan Stock Exchange now sits just above the 44,250-point plateau and it may see additional support on Thursday.

-The global forecast for the Asian markets is cautiously optimistic on easing crude oil prices.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is cautiously optimistic, thanks mostly to easing oil prices.
+The European markets were mixed and little changed and the U.S. bourses were slightly higher and the Asian markets figure to split the difference.

-The TSE finished sharply higher on Thursday following big gains from the technology and plastics companies, while the financial shares were soft.
+The TSE finished sharply higher on Wednesday following gains among the financial shares, technology stocks and plastics companies.

-Among the actives, Cathay Financial collected 1.03 percent, while Mega Financial fell 0.25 percent, CTBC Financial shed 0.52 percent, First Financial dipped 0.18 percent, Fubon Financial rose 0.31 percent, E Sun Financial lost 0.47 percent, Taiwan Semiconductor Manufacturing Company jumped 2.06 percent, United Microelectronics Corporation surged 7.41 percent, Hon Hai Precision vaulted 3.13 percent, Largan Precision surged 8.13 percent, Catcher Technology climbed 1.09 percent, MediaTek skyrocketed 9.91 percent, Delta Electronics spiked 6.01 percent, Novatek Microelectronics expanded 2.54 percent, Formosa Plastics added 0.77 percent, Nan Ya Plastics rallied 8.04 percent and Asia Cement advanced 1.30 percent.
+Among the actives, Cathay Financial vaulted 2.77 percent, while Mega Financial perked 0.13 percent, CTBC Financial expanded 2.78 percent, First Financial fell 0.36 percent, Fubon Financial accelerated 6.28 percent, Taiwan Semiconductor Manufacturing Company advanced 1.32 percent, United Microelectronics Corporation skyrocketed 9.96 percent, Hon Hai Precision strengthened 1.93 percent, Largan Precision plunged 4.37 percent, Catcher Technology soared 6.92 percent, MediaTek surged 8.79 percent, Delta Electronics rallied 7.23 percent, Novatek Microelectronics slumped 1.32 percent, Formosa Plastics climbed 1.56 percent, Nan Ya Plastics spiked 5.18 percent, Asia Cement sank 0.75 percent and E Sun Financial was unchanged.

-The lead from Wall Street is positive as the major averages spent the first half of Thursday in the red before bouncing firmly into positive territory, ending near daily highs.
+The lead from Wall Street is mildly positive as the major averages spent much of the day bouncing back and forth across the line before ending little changed with a slight upside bias - but enough for all three to hit record closing highs..

-The initial pullback on Wall Street came amid a substantial rebound by the price of crude oil, with U.S. crude oil futures surging as much as 4.5 percent after plummeting by 5.7 percent on Wednesday.
+The choppy trading on Wall Street came as traders expressed some uncertainty about the near-term outlook for the markets following recent strength, while optimism about an eventual end to the conflict between the U.S. and Iran continues weigh on oil prices.

-Unable to hold those early gains, crude oil prices turned lower over the course of trading on Thursday as investors watched developments in the U.S.-Iran peace talks.
-West Texas Intermediate crude for July delivery was down $1.41 or 1.43 percent at $96.85 per barrel.
+Crude oil prices plummeted on Wednesday as investors continue to anticipate a potential U.S.-Iran agreement, despite the hard line from the U.S. West Texas Intermediate crude for July delivery was down $5.05 or 5.38 percent at $88.84 per barrel.

-Meanwhile, traders seemed to shrug off the negative reaction to earnings news from Nvidia (NVDA), although the AI leader still slumped by 1.8 percent.
+Traders may also have been somewhat reluctant to make significant moves ahead of the release of key U.S. economic data later today, including the Federal Reserve's preferred readings on consumer price inflation.

 3 Knaller-Aktien im BX Musterportfolio: ASM, Infineon & HSBC mit François Bloch